AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 * **Results**: This directory contains the results of the analysis, including tables and graphs that summarize the efficacy and safety of the drugs.
 * **Documentation**: This directory contains documentation on the analysis methods, data sources, and code.

+## How to use the repository

+To use the Drug Efficacy and Safety Analysis repository, follow these steps: